xtsimpouris/imap-to-local-html/README.md

 - Supports multiple IMAP folders
 - Supports text, HTML and multipart email
 - Saves attachments
-- Supports incremental backups
 - Backups to HTML files for easy browsing
 - Small HTML files can be backed up to external medium more easily, and can be sent over the internet more easily.
 - Backs up to Maildir for [easy restoring](http://wiki.colar.net/ruby_script_to_upload_convert_a_maildir_inbox_to_an_imap_server)

 ### Changelog

+New in version 7:
+(18-12-2021)
+- Refactored to extract mails in different folders per account
+- Support bootstrap view

-New in version 6:
+New in version 6 (up to fork):
 (18-11-2013)

 - Add support to download all folders without typing them all out.
 Using "NoPriv_All" as foldername now downloads all available folders.